mtszkarbowiak/ktl/Docs/Allocators.md

 // ~MyAlloc()
 ```

-Note that allocation data does not retain information about the allocated space.
+Note that **allocation data does not retain information about the allocated space**.
 After allocation, the collection is responsible for maintaining this information.

 ## Basic Allocators